WeAllJS/wealljs.github.io/_pages/rfc-signup.md

 This list also includes people who have been explicitly banned from the Slack, in case they try to rejoin with a different email at a later date, for some reason.

-House Verbot does not include anyone who has simply expressed some ideological differences to WeAllJS' approach to things but who would be willing to follow the rules here and who we do not believe would use their presence here for malicious purposes (collecting internal data, directing harassment mobs, etc).
+House Verbot does not include anyone who has simply expressed some ideological differences to WeAllJS's approach to things but who would be willing to follow the rules here and who we do not believe would use their presence here for malicious purposes (collecting internal data, directing harassment mobs, etc).
 Those folks are welcome.
 And you're free to disagree with our written-down Code of Conduct and associated policies.

 So, to repeat, some examples of things that get people into House Verbot:
 {: .bold}